-3 Credits (3 Lecture O Lab O Shop) 3 Hrs/Wk (3 Hrs.
-Lecture) 15 wks This is a senior standing course for the assessment of prior learning and lifelong learning objectives.
+3 Credits (3 Lecture 0 Lab 0 Shop) 3 Hrs./Wk.
+(3 Hrs.
+Lecture) 15 wks.

+This is a senior standing course for the assessment of prior learning and lifelong learning objectives.
 Students will be placed in small groups to act as the senior management team of a simulated company.
 They will work with a computer simulation model that will give real life problems that embodies prior course learning, integration of team management, the disciplines and concepts of Accounting, Marketing, Management, and Finance.
 Students will be required to present before a select group of business professionals, faculty and fellow classmates.
-Prerequisites: ACC 210, BCA 120, BUS 100 or 122, BUS 120 or 124, BUS 110, BUS 215, COM 100, 101, 121 or 151, ENG 220, BCA 241 or 246, MAT
+Prerequisites: ACC 210, BCA 120, BUS 100, 110, 12x, 215, COM 10X, ENG 101 or 105, ENG 220 and MAT 101.